 While HPV infections are very common, cancer caused by HPV is not.
-Most people infected with HPV will not develop a cancer related to the infection.
-However, some people with long-lasting infections of high risk types of HPV, are at risk of developing cancer.
-HPV16 and HPV18 are high risk strains that are responsible for most cancers.
-HPV vaccination can prevent over 90% of cancers caused by HPV, as well as anal, vaginal, cervical, and vulvar cancers but they work best when given at age 11–12 years, before contact with the HPV virus.
+Most people infected with HPV will not develop cancer related to the infection.
+However, some people with long-lasting infections with high-risk types of HPV are at risk of developing cancer.
+HPV16 and HPV18 are high-risk strains that are responsible for most cancers.
+HPV vaccination can prevent over 90% of cancers caused by HPV, as well as anal, vaginal, cervical, and vulvar cancers, but it works best when given at age 11–12 years, before contact with the HPV virus.

 Human Immunodeficiency Virus (HIV):

-HIV is the virus that causes acquired immunodeficiency syndrome (AIDS) but does not appear to cause cancers directly.
-HIV infection however increases a person’s risk of getting several types of cancer, especially some linked to other viruses.
+HIV is the virus that causes acquired immunodeficiency syndrome (AIDS) but does not appear to cause cancer directly.
+HIV infection, however, increases a person’s risk of getting several types of cancer, especially some linked to other viruses.
 HIV can be spread via:

-HIV is not spread through saliva, treats or sweat or by casual contact.
-The risk of getting HIV via blood transfusion or organ transplant is less than 1 in a million because of required screening of blood and blood products as well as donor screening.
-HIV infects and destroys white blood cells known as helper T-cells, which weakens the body’s immune system.
-A weak immune system might let new cancer cells survive long enough to grow to a full-fledged cancer.
+HIV is not spread through saliva, treats, sweat, or casual contact.
+The risk of getting HIV via blood transfusion or organ transplant is less than 1 in a million because of the required screening of blood and blood products as well as donor screening.
+HIV infects and destroys white blood cells known as helper T-cells, which weaken the body’s immune system.
+A weak immune system might let new cancer cells survive long enough to grow into a full-fledged cancer.
 HIV infection has been linked to a higher risk of developing Kaposi sarcoma and cervical cancer.
 It’s also linked to certain kinds of non-Hodgkin lymphoma, especially central nervous system lymphoma.
 Some other, less common types of cancer may also be more likely to develop in people with HIV.
 The CDC recommends that everyone between the ages of 13 and 64 be tested for HIV at least once as part of their routine health care.

 There is no vaccine to prevent HIV.
-But there are ways to lower your risk of getting it, such as not having unprotected sex or sharing needles with someone who has HIV as well as being on anti HIV medications if you have HIV infection.
+But there are ways to lower your risk of getting it, such as not having unprotected sex or sharing needles with someone who has HIV, as well as being on anti-HIV medications if you have an HIV infection.

 Keep in mind that having an infection by an oncogenic virus doesn’t mean you’ll develop cancer.